Yoast-dist/wordpress-seo/readme.txt

 * Fixes a bug where table backgrounds in the RSS settings and Semrush related keyphrases tables would expand beyond the rounded corners in Firefox.

 Other:

 * Relocates the introduction notification to point to the Yoast SEO tab within the Elements panel sidebar of the Elementor Editor for better user guidance.

-#### Enhancements

-* Integrates the Yoast SEO tab into the Elementor Editor's Elements panel sidebar to provide enhanced access to SEO settings.
-* Makes the _keyphrase density assessment_ and _keyphrase in subheadings assessment_  available when no content has been added.

-#### Bugfixes

-* Fixes a bug where table backgrounds in the RSS settings and Semrush related keyphrases tables would expand beyond the rounded corners in Firefox.

-#### Other

-* Relocates the introduction notification to point to the Yoast SEO tab within the Elements panel sidebar of the Elementor Editor for better user guidance.